Why Genetic Testing is Important

-An Overview of Genetic Testing for Inherited Retinal Degenerative Diseases
+An Overview of Genetic Testing for Inherited Retinal Diseases (IRDs)

-Most rare retinal degenerative diseases (RDDs) - including retinitis pigmentosa, Stargardt disease, Usher syndrome and choroideremia - are inherited and usually caused by one or more defects (mutations) in a single gene.
+Most rare retinal diseases – including retinitis pigmentosa, Stargardt disease, Usher syndrome and choroideremia – are inherited and usually caused by one or more defects (mutations) in a single gene.

-Genetic testing is now available to attempt to identify the defective gene causing the RDD in an individual or family.
+Genetic testing is available to attempt to identify the defective gene causing the IRD in an individual or family.

 At the same time, the information revealed from a genetic test may not be immediately helpful to an individual or family.
 In some cases, the knowledge might create anxiety for some family members.